LMauricius/oura-docs/content/1_Language_features/Records.md

-# Objects
+# Records

 ## Description

-Objects are the most fundamental entities of Oura language.
+Records are the most fundamental entities of Oura language.
 They are used to contain data we need, bind related values, perform various mathematical and procedural operations and actions on data.

-In Oura, data, functions and modules are all objects.
+In Oura, data, functions and modules are all records.

 ## Usage

-The objects are only useful when they contain some  **values**.
+The records are only useful when they contain some  **values**.
-The objects can be seen as 'wrappers' or 'groups' for related values, and often correspond to real-life items, concepts, and structures.
+The records can be seen as 'wrappers' or 'groups' for related values, and often correspond to real-life items, concepts, and structures.
-The values contained in an object are called its *members*.
+The values contained in an record are called its *members*.

 ### Values

 Values consist of:

 - **Name** (optional): the name we use to identify a value.
-Objects can also have a number of unnamed values.
-Such objects are called **tuples**.
+Records can also have a number of unnamed values.
+Such records are called **tuples**.
 - **Content**: can be anything from numbers and text to more complex structures.
-It is an object that the value holds.
+It is an record that the value holds.
 - **Constraint**: a set of requirements that the content of the value always satisfies.
 It is a combination of:
-    - **Required trait**: an object that the content always has traits of.
+    - **Required trait**: an record that the content always has traits of.
         For example, `Integer`{.oura}, `Real`{.oura} or `String`{.oura}.
         More about this on the trait system pages.
     - **Handle modes**: properties that describe what you can do with the value

-When we set a value's content to an object, we say it has been **assigned** the object.
+When we set a value's content to an record, we say it has been **assigned** the record.
-If we change the content to another object, that is a **reassignment**.
+If we change the content to another record, that is a **reassignment**.
 A special kind of assignment that cannot be **reassigned** is called a **definition**.
 The first assignment that is done as soon as we declare a value is called **initialization**.
 A value that has been declared and has constraints specified but is not initialized is called a **prototype** value.